 As with any other addiction, compulsive gambling is threefold in nature: mental, physical and spiritual, with its main symptom being that of denial and its major characteristic loss of control.
 The compulsive gambler frequently spends more time and money gambling than they intended and are unable to reliably predict when they will stop once they have started.

-- Preoccupation: an overriding passion that dominates all aspects of life.
-The preoccupation transforms the gambler into a withdrawn and moody person.
+An overriding passion that dominates all aspects of life.
+The preoccupation transforms the gambler into a withdrawn and moody person

-- Loss of control: not being able to stop or limit the amount of gambling once he/she has started.
+Not being able to stop or limit the amount of gambling once he/she has started

-- Repeated attempts to stop that are not sustained over a long period of time.
+To stop that are not sustained over a long period of time